davidbeesley/ascii-art/README.md

 ### Sample
 A tool for determine the --angle for silo.
 The angle determines how likely a color block will match with the matcher color.
-Prints out map of the image with matched pixels for a variety of angle values.
+Prints out map of the imageWrapper with matched pixels for a variety of angle values.
 ``` bash
 java -jar release/ascii-art.jar -a sample -i examples/images/littleprince.png -m black --invert
 ```